 - All entrants will receive a commemorative high-quality garment.

 - Post-race awards ceremony and catered food (1 ticket only — additional tickets may be purchased for a small fee).

 - 40-49 men & women

 - 70+ men & women

-Competitors must complete the race within 10 hours; cut-off times are enforced from the half-way mark onwards.
+Competitors must complete the race within 10 hours; cut-off times are enforced from the first quarter-way mark onwards.